Small parties look to gain in Cyprus' parliamentary vote | Politics

 - Cyprus

-Cypriots voted Sunday to elect a new parliament, with opinion polls suggesting that the country's two main parties will hemorrhage support as disenchanted voters seek out alternatives among a number of smaller parties.
+Cypriots voted Sunday to elect a new parliament, with opinion polls suggesting that the country's two main parties will hemorrhage support as disenchanted voters seek out alternatives among smaller parties.

 The election won't affect the running of the government on the divided Mediterranean island nation, as executive power rests in the hands of the president, who is elected separately.

-DISY President Averof Neophytou appealed to traditional supporters in the final days of campaigning not to turn parliament into a collection of fractured smaller parties that would gridlock the law-making process.
+DISY President Averof Neophytou appealed to traditional supporters not to turn parliament into a collection of fractured smaller parties that he claimed would gridlock the law-making process.

 The country's second-largest party, the communist-rooted AKEL, is also projected to lose support.